 About the Series

 Read Part 1Part 2Part 3Part 4, Part 5, Part 6 and Part 7 of this fascinating series here.
 In the next post, we will look at some of the older dresses worn by the women in Yemen before the hand-driven sewing machine arrived in the country at least 100 years ago.
-These dresses were made of Indigo and could have been very plain and utilitarian or they could have been made from brocades and included a lot of embroideries.
+These dresses were made of indigo and could have been very plain and utilitarian or they could have been made from brocades and included a lot of embroideries.
 The fabrics were often imported from Syria or Egypt.
 Some had embroidery and others were magnificent without embroidery.
 During this time the dresses were very different from what we have seen so far.

 Further Reading